VrushankPatel/apex/docs/EXCHANGE_API_SETUP.md

    - Log into your Binance account
    - Navigate to "API Management" (usually under your profile or account settings)
    - Click "Create API"
-   - Set a label for your API key (e.g., "Arbitrage Detector")
+   - Set a label for your API key (e.g., "APEX")
    - For security, restrict API access to only read-only permissions
    - Copy and securely store your API Key and Secret Key
+   - Set IP restrictions if desired

 ### Kraken API Keys